 A short climb after Kade Bhanjyang is soon followed by a gradual drop and reaches Khesewa in around 20 minutes.
 Now, the trail once again drops steeply through this long extended village down to a small stream.
 This steep drop takes a little less than an hour and soon is followed by a gradual uphill but with few steep sections.
 The trail steadies a bit and then undulates and reaches a small village and once again undulates but gradually gains height until it reaches to Phunglung village in less than half an hour.
 Now a gradual drop starts a descend through yet another terraced field of this big extended village which soon turns very steep for the next half an hour.
 Once again, more undulating trail is followed by a steep trail to a top of the ridge and more steady trail arrives near Phumphe village.

 A good descent for less than half an hour, followed by another good climb for a bit more than an hour leads to Mamankhe.
 A gradual downhill soon turns into a steep climb.
 The climb becomes gentler but continuously keeps going up and undulates for a while.
 The morning steep part is for about an hour and the next undulating trail takes nearly an hour.
 The valley starts going down through a thin forest for a little less than an hour.
-After the drop, a brief climb leads to a more wider valley of Thungim.
+After the drop, a brief climb leads to a wider valley of Thungim.
 Continue climb lead us to Sherpaguan stay overnight at sherpaguan at tea house about 6 hours walk.